AdaptiveMe/generator-adaptiveme/README.md

 ### About This Project

-Adaptive App Generator is an scafolding tool for generating HTML5 applications ready for the Adaptive Runtime Platform.
+Adaptive App Generator is an scaffolding tool for generating HTML5 applications ready for the Adaptive Runtime Platform.

 ## Use It